yegor256/blog/_posts/2015/jan/2015-01-15-how-to-cut-corners.md

 of course.
 Don't get personal.
 No matter who cooked that spaghetti, you have nothing against him or her personally.
 You just want another dish, that's all.

+{% quote If you don't know how this damn code works, it's a fault of the code, not you. %}

 Once you have those dependencies reported, explain in the main ticket that you can't continue until all of them are resolved.
 You will legally stop working, and someone else will improve the code you need.
 Later,